vankessel/vankessel.github.io/blog/_posts/2019-07-03-disproving-quantum-immortality.md

 a1: The many-worlds interpretation is true.
 a2: Consciousness experiences the reality in which it lives the longest.
+a3: There is no upper bound on longevity.
-a3: The experiment will only be run once.
+a4: The experiment will only be run once.
-a4: There exists a message in the encoding that can extend one's life.
+a5: There exists a message in the encoding that can extend one's life.
-a5: One will act on the message.
+a6: One will act on the message.
-a6: A message is more effective than random symbols.
+a7: A message is more effective than random symbols.
-a7: The API provides true quantum random numbers.
+a8: The API provides true quantum random numbers.
 ---

 # {{ page.title }}

 ## What Is Quantum Suicide and Quantum Immortality?

 [Quantum suicide](https://en.wikipedia.org/wiki/Quantum_suicide_and_immortality) is a famous thought experiment.
 It is similar to the [Schrödinger's cat](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat) thought experiment, but from the perspective of the cat.
-The purpose of it is to speculate on what would happen to the (un)lucky subject under different interpretations of quantum mechanics.
+The purpose of it is to highlight differences between the [Copenhagen interpretation](https://en.wikipedia.org/wiki/Copenhagen_interpretation) and the [many-worlds interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation) of quantum mechanics.
+This is done by considering what would happen to the (un)lucky subject, from outside and within their point of view.

 A gun is pointed at your head.
+This gun will not misfire and the shot is always fatal.
 The gun is rigged to fire depending on the result of a quantum event.
 The quantum event has a equal chance of two outcomes just like a coin flip.

-If the [many-worlds interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation) is true, then there must exist a version of you that survived the event.
-Since you can't possibly experience the timeline in which you are dead, you must experience the one where you survive.
+If the many-worlds interpretation is true, then there must always exist a version of you that survived the event.
+This is opposed to the Copenhagen interpretation where odds of surviving quickly approach zero.

+Now that timelines have split, we must ask, can multiple separate conscious yous exist?
+Or is consciousness singular?
+If it's the latter, then the argument goes that you can't possibly experience the timeline in which you are dead, so you must experience the one where you survive.
+(This is an assumption which I will touch on at the very end.)

 This consequence is also known as quantum immortality.
 Only you would experience this effect.
 Outside observers will still see you live or die at the expected probability of the quantum event.

+I would like to note everything beyond this point is fun speculation, I do not believe anything rigidly even though I may assert things so.

+### What About Everyone Else?

+Does this mean the other timeline yous are [philosophical zombies](https://en.wikipedia.org/wiki/Philosophical_zombie)?
+Not necessarily, it could simply mean that only the consciousness experiencing quantum immortality is [present](https://en.wikipedia.org/wiki/Egocentric_presentism).

+## Types of Quantum Immortality

+I have noticed that people often default to one of two different models quantum immortality.
+Let's discuss them to limit confusion down the line.

+### Greedy Quantum Immortality

+This kind of quantum immortality only makes sure your consciousness persists to the next present moment by branching away from certain death.
+It does not guarantee any degree of health or lack of suffering.
+The consequence of this would mean that it's possible for you to be severely maimed, but nonetheless alive.
+But, if you are maimed, this would likely limit your future possibilities of survival.
+This would be a local optimum.

+### Perfect Quantum Immortality

+This kind of quantum immortality takes the future into account.
+Every quantum event in the reality where you exist, even before you are born, are the ones that will enable you to live the longest amount of time.
+This is a global optimum.

+Wait a minute, the _longest_ amount of time?
+That's not infinite, this isn't quantum longevity, it's quantum immortality!
+Well, longest can include infinite.
+Also, what if there is more than one infinite timeline?
+In that case I would say it's either random chance, or there simply is only one infinite timeline.
+Let me explain with an analogy.

+Image you have a staircase with infinite steps.
+Each step represents a timeline, and its height from the ground is how long you live in that timeline.
+No matter what step you are on, you can continue moving to an equal or higher position.
+Now, this staircase could become flat and never increase again.
+This would mean you would be stuck at a finite height.
+Let's assume there is no arbitrary upper bound on longevity.
+This means the staircase does indeed approach infinity as you keep climbing it.

+Since every position on the staircase is finite in height, so how do you get to infinity?
+Well, we know that for any step, there is another step that is sufficiently higher.
+So go with the higher step.
+Wash, rinse, repeat.

+Thus there is one timeline that approaches infinity and that is the limit of this staircase.
+Existing in this "limit timeline" would be only remotely achievable if every single quantum event is working out in your favor: perfect quantum immortality.

 ## The Nature of This Proof